rust-lang/compiler-team/content/_index.md

 If you're interested in figuring out who can answer questions about a particular part of the compiler, or you'd just like to know who works on what, check out our [experts directory](experts).
-It contains a listing of the various parts of the compiler and a list of people who are experts on each one.
+It contains a listing of the various parts of the compiler and a list of people who are experts and familiar on each one.

 ## Procedures